 What Is a Project, Really?

 Think projects are complicated?
-They’re simply anything with a start, an end, and a goal.
-Many business owners confuse projects with to-dos.
-A small mindset shift can cut the overwhelm and keep your business moving forward.
+They are simply anything with a start, an end, and a goal.
+And once you understand that, running your business becomes so much easier.

 Michele Montgomery